Farama-Foundation/PettingZoo/docs/classic/go.md

 Go is a board game with 2 players, black and white.
 The black player starts by placing a black stone at an empty board intersection.
 The white player follows by placing a stone of their own, aiming to either surround more territory than their opponent or capture the opponent's stones.
 The game ends if both players sequentially decide to pass.
-Refer to [Wikipedia](https://en.wikipedia.org/wiki/Go_(game)) for additional details about the game.

 Our implementation is a wrapper for [MiniGo](https://github.com/tensorflow/minigo).